 - MGT 3735 Entrepreneurship in Practice: Students will work in the Bobcat Hatchery in an action-based learning environment to create and implement innovative entrepreneurial solutions to real problems, by working towards creation of either start-ups or social ventures.

-Electives (Choose 2.
-Must be Junior standing)
+Electives (Choose two, must be junior standing)

 College of Business